mohammad-rowshan/Dispersion-Polyanskiy-Bound-for-BLER-of-Finite-Length-Codes/README.md

-# Dispersion Bound for BLER of finite blocklength codes for BI-AWGN channels
+# Dispersion Bound for BLER of finite blocklength codes over BI-AWGN channel
 This is a MATLAB script for obtaining achievable block/frame error rate (BLER/FER) bound for finite blocklength codes based on channel dispersion concept and by considering normal approximation (NA).

 I have used this bound for comparison in the numerical results of the following papers: